paulosuzart/starred_ml/README.md

 ---
 While developing `Starred_ml` I found at least one alternative:

    - [smaguowei/starred](https://github.com/maguowei/starred) written in python.
-I then proceeded to use a similar output.
+I then proceeded to use a similar output